 Affect Alpha – When enabled, makes shadows affect the alpha contribution of the matte surface.
 Areas in perfect shadow produce white alpha, while completely unoccluded areas produce black alpha.
 Note that GI shadows (from skylight) are also computed, however GI shadows on matte objects are not supported by the light cache GI engine, when used as a primary engine.
 You can safely use that with matte surfaces as secondary engines.

 Shadow Tint – An optional tint for the shadows on the matte surface.

 Shadow Brightness – An optional brightness parameter for the shadows on the matte surface.
-A value of 0.0 will make the shadows completely invisible, while a value of 1.0 will show the full shadows.
+A value of 0.0 makes the shadows completely invisible, while a value of 1.0 shows the full shadows.